 Vahiguru created everything, and Vahiguru is all around us.
 Thank you all for joining us throughout this glowing journey we’ve all had with one another.
 It has been a pleasure sharing the sakhis of Guru Nanak Sahib.

 The sakhi of how Guru Angad Sahib and Guru ji met is momentous.
 Their paths crossed at the perfect time.
 Guru Angad Sahib was Bhai Lehna ji at that time.
 Guru ji’s wisdom was something that Bhai Lehna ji was absolutely missing in his life.
-He was unaware of the power of Vahiguru.
-Guru ji wisdom and understanding broadened Bhai Lehna ji.
-This beautiful sakhi truly captures how wise Guru ji was, so wise that Bhai Lehna ji felt that he needed to reshape his life to live by the wisdom of Guru ji.
-Listen along to hear the meeting of Bhai Lehna ji with Guru ji.

 The next sakhi takes us to Mecca in Saudi Arabia.
 Around the year 1525, Guru ji and Bhai Mardana arrived in Mecca.
 Guru ji’s interaction with the qazi (a Muslim scholar) was very shaky at first because the qazi thought Guru ji was disrespectful.

 Vahiguru exists in everyone – even in those who don’t embody what Guru ji stood for.
 Surprisingly, mean people also have Vahiguru in them; they just have forgotten that.
 All they need is a special reminder from a place of love that Vahiguru is in them.